It's a Wrap. See what passed and what didn't in the 2019 Maryland General Assembly.

 Through our weekly publication of the Hotlist, we made sure all legislators know the position of the environmental community on bills important to us and that citizens across the state were well informed and could contact their elected officials.
 During the session, we urged our supporters to speak up for their environmental values – and so many of you did.
 You collectively sent 7,100 emails and phone calls on our priority bills!

 You have been an essential part of our work this year, and your role has never been more important: your calls, emails, and visits to your elected officials are the backbone of our vital work to hold our elected officials accountable.
 The engagement of so many young people in this year’s legislative action has been especially inspiring.
 We can’t thank you enough for being a Maryland Conservation Voter.

-January 11th began the 2017 Maryland General Assembly Session.
-Working with our statewide environmental organizations and partners, we are focusing on four main priorities:
+January 9th began the 2019 Maryland General Assembly Session.
+Working with our statewide environmental organizations and partners, we are focusing on three main priorities:

-- In conjunction with the statewide Maryland Climate Coalition and legislative champions in both the Senate and House of Delegates, we are working to override Governor Hogan’s veto of the Clean Energy Jobs Act, a bill ensuring that Maryland gets 25% of its electricity from renewable energy sources like wind and solar by 2020.
+- In conjunction with the statewide Maryland Climate Coalition and legislative champions in both the Senate and House of Delegates, we are working on the Clean Energy Jobs Act, a bill ensuring that Maryland gets 50% of its electricity from renewable energy sources like wind and solar by 2030.
+More information here.

-- We are also lending our support to limiting the non-therapeutic use of antibiotics in livestock to stop the spread of antibiotic resistant bacteria.
-These bacteria sicken millions of Americans every year and kill tens of thousands.
-We will also be working on banning Styrofoam statewide.
-This would be mean no establishment or institution can serve on Styrofoam materials, including restaurants and bans the sale Styrofoam containers or packaging peanuts.
+- We are also lending our support on banning Styrofoam statewide.
+This would be mean no establishment or institution can serve on Styrofoam materials, including restaurants.
+More information here.

 Previous Legislative Session Wrap-Ups: